Leadership Development Program

 Ethics or Multicultural Studies Elective – 3 credits

 The ethics or multicultural studies elective allows students to enhance their leadership abilities through exposure to different cultures, ethnic groups, and social classes.
 Other courses analyze case studies to determine the nature of ethical problems and the criteria for their adequate solution.
-Students select one ethics or multicultural studies course from a list of 47 courses offered at Rider to fulfill this requirement.
+Students select one ethics or multicultural studies course from a robust list of courses offered at Rider to fulfill this requirement.

 Co-Curricular/Experiential Leadership Opportunities (Leadership Practicum)